Gerald FitzGerald, 8th Earl of Kildare

-Gerald FitzGerald, 8th Earl of Kildare KG (born c.
+Gerald FitzGerald, 8th Earl of Kildare (born c.
 1456 – c.
 3 September 1513), known variously as "Garret the Great" (Gearóid Mór) or "The Great Earl" (An tIarla Mór), was Ireland's premier peer.
-He served as Lord Deputy of Ireland from 1477 to 1494, and from 1496 onward.
-His power was so great that he was called "the uncrowned King of Ireland".
+He served as Lord Deputy of Ireland from 1477 to 1494, and from 1496 until his death in 1513.

 Family

 Gerald FitzGerald was the son of The 7th Earl of Kildare and Jane FitzGerald, the daughter of "the Usurper", The 6th Earl of Desmond.
-The Gaelicized Cambro-Norman FitzGerald dynasty had risen to become the premier Irish Gall or Old English peers in Ireland.
+The Gaelicised Cambro-Norman FitzGerald dynasty had risen to become the premier Irish Gall or Old English peers in Ireland.
 They were descended from Gerald de Windsor and the Welsh Princess Nest ferch Rhys, the daughter of Rhys ap Tewdwr, Prince of Deheubarth.

 Gerald married firstly Alison FitzEustace, daughter of The 1st Baron Portlester, with whom he had five children: